GoogleChrome/web.dev/src/site/content/en/blog/css-props-and-vals/index.md

 overridden with something unexpected, they always inherit their values from their parent, and you can't transition them.
-With Houdini's [CSS Properties and Values API Level 1](https://drafts.css-houdini.org/css-properties-values-api/), now available in Chrome 78, ßthese shortcomings are transcended, making CSS custom properties incredibly powerful!
+With Houdini's [CSS Properties and Values API Level 1](https://drafts.css-houdini.org/css-properties-values-api/), now available in Chrome 78, these shortcomings are transcended, making CSS custom properties incredibly powerful!

 ## What Is Houdini?